Learn what labor percentage is and how to calculate it.

 The rate data is often used to assess whether wage costs are too high or too low compared to the revenue that comes in.

-How to calculate your labor rate.
+How to calculate your labor percentage.

-Labor rate = (salary expenses) ÷ (revenue) x 100
+Labor percentage = (salary expenses) ÷ (revenue) x 100

 Salary expenses on the day: €4.677,50 | Revenue on the day: €24.000